Obama is first president to vote early - after showing his photo ID

-CHICAGO (Reuters) - President Barack Obama cast his ballot for the November 6 election on Thursday in his hometown of Chicago and encouraged others who could vote before Election Day to follow his example.
+CHICAGO, Oct 25 (Reuters) - President Barack Obama cast his ballot for the Nov.
+6 election on Thursday in his hometown of Chicago and encouraged others who could vote before Election Day to follow his example.

 Obama, who was a U.S. senator from Illinois and had before becoming president, went to an early-voting facility to show his driver’s license before making his pick for president.